Loading…

 If you’re looking for a glue specifically designed for gluing materials to concrete, our Adiglue glue is a suitable option.
 While Adiglue offers greater flexibility and strength compared to super glues, it is still not as flexible or strong as our Adiseal construction adhesive & construction sealant.

-For example, we successfully glued a metal handle to a heavy concrete slab using Adiglue.
-Before applying Adiglue, it’s important to seal the concrete surface with Adiglue Activator to prevent absorption.
-However, when using Adiseal construction adhesive and sealant for the same purpose, sealing is not required.
+In the image above, we successfully glued a metal handle to a heavy concrete slab using Adiglue.
+Before we applied the glue, we sealed the concrete surface with Adiglue Activator to prevent absorption of the glue into the concrete.
+However, when using Adiseal construction adhesive and sealant for the same purpose, sealing of the concrete is not required.

 Glue for concrete vs concrete adhesive

-Whether a glue for concrete is better to use or an adhesive depends on the type of job and the surface area available for the bond between 2 materials.
+Whether a glue for concrete is better to use or a concrete adhesive depends on the type of job and the surface area available for the bond between 2 materials.

 If you have to bond to concrete items with a small surface area then Adiglue is the better product.